 A Proper Welcome

-Because it’s never too late to give a Veteran a warm welcome home, here are just some of the many ways Veterans are honored in the WHV program include:
+As a provider of compassionate hospice care in St. Louis, we believe it’s never too late to give a Veteran a warm welcome home, here are just some of the many ways Veterans are honored in the WHV program include:

 - Framed Military Service Certificate

 - Welcome Home Vietnam War Veterans Day Celebrations